Marshalls Beach engagement

 It has the benefit of being very quiet and not a widely known spot, even among the sunset photography brigade.

 Marshall’s Beach is also supposedly known as a low-key nudist beach (?) though I’ve never seen any evidence of this.

 Its Google write-up calls it, “Small, remote shorefront area with rugged terrain, bird-watching & views of the Golden Gate Bridge.”
 Spot on!

-Looking for a Bay Area engagement photographer?
+Looking for a San Francisco Bay Area engagement photographer?
 I travel all around the Bay Area for engagement shoots and am passionate about bringing love stories to light.

-If San Francisco is your jam, I have a guide to my fave engagement locations to help spark ideas.
-I’ve photographed all over the Bay on beaches, in forests, ice cream parlors, formal gardens, in the middle of the road, in homes, windswept mountains, rivers and valleys.
+If San Francisco is your jam, I have a guide to my fave engagement locations to help spark ideas I’d love to send.
 Let’s chat about where your story will take us!